subhoney/naui_instructor_crossover/Naui Open Water Scuba Diver Instructor.md

 ### Pre-departure Preparations

 The diving leader aboard may be responsible for the appropriate stowage and security of all diving equipment.
 Diving leaders should also review the day’s plan, as well as alternate plans and emergency boating and diving procedures with the captain and crew.

+### Entry and Exit Procedures

+Appropriate water entry and exit techniques should be covered in the pre-dive briefing.
+Suited buddy pairs, generally without fins on, make their way to the gate, do a final gear adjustment, put on their fins, and then are directed to make a stride or other entry.
+Upon returning, divers stabilize at the steps or ladder, and use the submerged rungs as anchor points from which to hand aboard gear to an assistant or divemaster.